skylar-koningin/cider_install_scripts/README.md

 - Alpine Linux
 - Gentoo (glibc and musl)
 - FreeBSD
-- NixOS (it works, i just need it recoded into a flake)
+- NixOS (it works, I just need it recoded into a flake)

 # How to Install and Use